Demigods in our body politics; mismanaging our natural resources

-At times its sad when these things comes to mind.
-The struggle of our forefathers, the blood shared, the sacrifices from the Gold Coast land to the white man's land.
+At times it's sad when these things come to mind.
+The struggle of our forefathers, the blood shared, the sacrifices from the Gold coastland to the Whyte man’s land.

-It's sad.
-Modern day demigods in our body politics with some unnecessary tittles have ended up destroying our environment and also our natural resources.
-From gold to cotton, everything has been destroyed due to someone's parochial interest.
+It’s sad.
+Modern-day demigods in our body Politics with some unnecessary titles have ended up destroying our environment and also our natural resources.
+From Gold to cotton, everything have been destroyed due to someone’s parochial interest.

-Recently, European Union market announced its position on cocoa production and export in Ghana.
-According to them, it will come to a time that they won't need our cocoa due to the nature of production.
-All this is as a result of illegal mining in this country.
+Recently, the European Union market announced its position on Cocoa production and export in Ghana.
+According to them, it will come to a time that they won’t need our Cocoa due to the nature of production.
+All these is as a result of illegal mining in this country.

 What baffles me is that, you will get some indigenes supporting these foreigners to destroy our rich natural resources.